 Installation or improvement FILTERS in the building's heating and cooling systems (HVAC).
-Minimum Efficiency Filters (MERV) with a range of 13 or higher can capture 70% of small particles that may contain the infectious virus.
+Filters with Minimum Efficiency Reporting Values (MERV) with a range of 13 or higher can capture 70% of small particles that may contain the infectious virus.

 Installation of AIR PURIFIERS that use high-efficiency (HEPA) filters.
 High-efficiency filters can capture 99% of small particles.
 It is important that the chosen unit has the adequate filtration capacity for the size of the space that needs to be improve.